-The procedure of calculation of these transition probabilites can be seen as a binary tree traversal (for example, see \cite[Fig. 1]{hashemi2017fast}).
+The procedure of calculation of these transition probabilities can be seen as a binary tree traversal (for example, see \cite[Fig. 1]{hashemi2017fast}).
 In fact, there is a recursive relation between virtual subchannels.
-Consider the polarizing transform depicted in Fig. \ref{fig:1bit-subchannels}.
-Here we pass the result, i.e. $(u_1+u_2,u_2)$, through two independent copies of a B-DMC $W: \Bin \to \mY$.
-This leads to the virtual channels $W^-: \Bin \to \mY^2$ and $W^+: \Bin \to \mY^2 \times \Bin$ such that
+In the polarization scheme depicted in Fig. \ref{fig:1bit-subchannels}, two copies of B-DMC $W: \Bin \to \mY$ are transformed into virtual channels $W^- : \Bin \to \mY$ and $W^+: \Bin \to \mY \times \Bin$:

 Then, for every $1 \leq i \leq 2^{m-1}$ one has